SFU-Archives/archivematica-manual/ingest-guidelines/decision-points.md

 Choose `Yes` if you included `submission documentation` in the `transfer package` (see [Submission Documentation](../pre-ingest-actions/submission-documentation.md)); otherwise, choose `No`.

 ## AIP and DIP creation / storage
-You will typically be prompted for `AIP` and `DIP` microservices at the same time. `AIP` processing typically takes longer. **Always let Archivematica complete `AIP` processing before running the `DIP` microservices.**
+You will typically be prompted for AIP and DIP microservices at the same time.
+AIP processing typically takes longer. **Always let Archivematica complete AIP processing before running the DIP microservices.**
-- If you process the `DIP` first and an error subsequently occurs during `AIP` creation / storage, you will then have to manually delete the uploaded or stored DIP.
+- If you process the DIP first and an error subsequently occurs during AIP creation / storage, you will then have to manually delete the uploaded or stored DIP.

 ## Store AIP
 This is your final chance to reject the AIP and cancel the current transfer.

 `Store AIP`
-- Use to continue.
+- Select to continue.

 `Reject AIP`
-- Use to cancel, e.g. if you realize you made a mistake and wish to fix and re-start.
+- Select to cancel, e.g. if you realize you made a mistake and wish to fix and re-start.

 ## Store AIP location
 You can store the AIP with or without `encryption`.
-- If there is any possibility that the `AIP` includes personal or confidential information, it should be `encrypted`.
+- If there is any possibility that the AIP includes personal or confidential information, it should be `encrypted`.
 - This includes materials that would have `Access status` = "Pending review" when processed.

-Encryption is used to ensure that the Archives can send out `AIPs` containing sensitive data to third parties for geo-remote backup for recovery purposes. **Every encrypted `AIP` is also stored locally in an unencrypted copy in a `replication` directory.**
+Encryption is used to ensure that the Archives can send out AIPs containing sensitive data to third parties for geo-remote backup for recovery purposes. **Every encrypted AIP is also stored locally in an unencrypted copy in a `replication` directory.**

 `Default location`
 - Do not use.

 `<pipeline_name> AIP store`
-- Use for `AIPs` that do not need encryption, i.e. they are known to contain only `open` materials.
+- Use when the AIP does not need encryption, i.e. it is known to contain only `open` materials.

 `Encrypted AIPs <pipelines`
-- Use for `AIPs` that require encryption.
+- Use when AIP requires encryption.

 ## Upload DIP
-- If an error occurs during `AIP` creation / storage, you will likely have to re-run the entire transfer This step allows you to upload the `DIP` to SFU AtoM (production site).
+Use when you want to send the DIP to SFU AtoM (production site).
 - **Materials must first be cleared for access and copyright restrictions before they can be uploaded.**

 `Upload DIP to AtoM/Binder`